Table of Contents

 Example: Set a variable right on the loading time of the bot

-In this example, we set a value in a Landbot variable called @randomnumber.
-To do that we will use the section Add JS (Design > Custom Code)
+In this example, we set a value in a Landbot Field called @randomnumber.
+To do that, we will use the section Add JS (Design > Custom Code)

 Bear in mind this value will be available AFTER the user interacts with the Welcome Message.